noddos/noddos/README.md

 - Various routers from Asus RT-AC56/68/87U, Buffalo, D-Link DIR-885L, Linksys EA6xxx, Netgear R6250/6300/7000/8000/9000 and TPlink Archer C5, C8, C9 using the [arm_cortex_A9 package architecture](https://lede-project.org/docs/instructionset/arm_cortex-a9)

 If you have a different router, you can either send me a request to build a package for that router or you can follow the instructions to create your own package.
 If someone wants a package for a router running OpenWRT then please ping me and I'll attempt to build a package for that firmware.

-    ssh root@<HGW-IP>
-    vi /etc/init.d/dnsmasq

-We need to edit the dnsmasq start-up script to make sure it starts with the parameters that noddos needs
-- (line numbers are based on the file with these modifications being applied)
-- insert after line 602 (only for Lede 17.01.1, this line is not needed for 17.01.2): append_parm "$cfg" "logdhcp" "--log-dhcp"
-- insert after line 670:

-	config_get dnsmasqlogfile "$cfg" logfile ""
-	[ -n dnsmasqlogfile ] && {
-		xappend "log-facility=$dnsmasqlogfile"
-	}

-- insert after line 790 (Lede 17.01.2) or line 772 (Lede 17.01.1): procd_add_jail_mount_rw $dnsmasqlogfile

-	service dnsmasq restart

 We need to modify the menu structure of the Luci web interface to point to the Noddos Client and Configuration pages.
 First edit the file /usr/lib/lua/luci/controller/admin/status.lua.
 Insert on line 15: